fazzam12345/PetroSEG-v2/README.md

-# Unsupervised Segmentation App Using Deep Learning
+# Unsupervised Segmentation Using Deep Learning and Superpixel Algorithms

 ## Table of Contents
 1. [Introduction](#introduction)